PredatH0r/ChanSort/readme.txt

 Change log ================================================================

-2013-06-29.3
+2013-07-01
-- Added support for Panasonic channel list "Freesat" and "Analog Cable"
+- Added support for Panasonic channel list (svl.db and svl.bin format)

-2013-06-29.2
-- FIX: Saving Pansonic svl.db now updates checksum correctly

-2013-06-29
-- Added Portuguese translation (thanks to Vitor Martins Augusto)
+- Translated UI to Portuguese (Thanks to Vitor Martins Augusto)
-- FIX: saving Panasonic files after loading reference list with missing channels

-2013-06-28.2
-- FIX: Error saving Panasonic svl.db file (incorrect encryption)
-- FIX: Error saving a Panasonic file after applying a reference list
-- Improved experimental support for Panasonic channel lists

-2013-06-25
-- Added experimental support for Panasonic channel lists (svl.db, svl.bin)

 2013-06-24
 - FIX: Resizing a column caused an exception